Week: Numbering

 Weeks in a Gregorian calendar year can be numbered for each year.
 This style of numbering is often used in European and Asian countries.
 It is less common in the U.S. and elsewhere.

-The ISO week date system
+ISO week date system

 The system for numbering weeks is the ISO week date system, which is included in ISO 8601.
 This system dictates that each week begins on a Monday and is associated with the year that contains that week's Thursday.

 Determining Week 1

 In practice week 1 (W01 in ISO notation) of any year can be determined as follows: